• Skip to primary navigation

 Serving raspberry financiers on small dessert plates.

 You can also freeze them.
 Unwrap and defrost overnight in the refrigerator to avoid any condensation or moisture build-up on the surface of the cakes.
 You can actually take a few out and place them on a plate at room temperature to defrost.
-It takes about 30 minutes and this works quite well if you need them in a hurry!
+It takes about 30 minutes and works well if you need them fast!

 📖 Recipe